Improvised vehicle armour: Rumsfeld questioning incident

 On 9 December 2004, President George W. Bush responded to the incident, saying that the expressed concerns were being addressed.

 On 10 December 2004, it was reported that following the incident, Armor Holdings, Inc., the company producing armoured Humvees for the Army, was asked to increase production from 450 to 550 per month—its maximum capacity.
 Also on 10 December, Congressman Marty Meehan (D-MA, House Armed Services Committee) issued a news release harshly critical of the Bush administration and The Pentagon: Meehan described the shortage of armoured vehicles as "a dangerously exposed center of gravity" of America's military presence in Iraq, and the lack of preparedness for insurgent tactics such as deploying improvised explosive devices (IEDs) as "symptomatic of a headlong rush to war."

 On 15 December 2004, the Department of Defense held a special briefing on the issue of up-armouring.
 Officials stated that the process of up-armouring SPC Wilson's unit was nearly complete on 8 December, and was completed within 24 hours of the incident.
 Brig.
 Gen. Jeff Sorenson, Deputy for Acquisition Systems Management, stated during the briefing that fully armoured vehicles had been isolated and destroyed in the former Soviet Union's campaigns in Afghanistan and Chechnya, and that the hearts and minds aspect of the Army's counterinsurgency efforts would be negatively impacted were soldiers to remain isolated from the populace in fully armoured vehicles.

 The incident sparked criticism of Rumsfeld, and led some to question the nation's commitment to its troops.

+A captured Monstruo ("narco tank"), an improvised armoured Ford F-350 used by Mexican drug cartels.